TomArcher/technical-blog-examples/python/safe-distance-in-traffic/README.md

-# Sample Code: Modeling Safe Following Distance in Traffic
+# Sample Code: Rethinking the Three-Second Traffic Rule: When Physics Says It’s Not Enough

 This repository contains the companion code for the blog post: